Science, Technology & Society

 The Canadian Case

-In a critical analysis of the profound shift to big data practices among intelligence agencies, Security Intelligence and Surveillance in the Big Data Age highlights the challenges for civil liberties, human rights, and privacy protection.
+In a critical analysis of the profound shift to big data practices among intelligence agencies, Big Data Surveillance and Security Intelligence highlights the challenges for civil liberties, human rights, and privacy protection.

 Digital Lives in the Global City asks how digital technologies are remaking urban life around the world, from migrant work in Singapore to digital debt in Toronto, illegal buildings in Mumbai, and targeted policing in New York.